JesseBrouwerUvA/thesis-digital-submission/README.md

 Rec22 - National holiday video about Canada Day, in Canadian English. \
 Rec23 - National holiday video about St. Patrick's Day, in Irish English.

-## Statistical Results
-Correlation results between the average Utrecht Homesickness Scale scores and listening task results can be seen in UHS_correlation_results.csv.
 The means, variances, and standard deviations of each recording type for each variable, being personalness/genericness, meaningfulness, and supportiveness for coping with homesickness, can be seen in listening_task_means_sd_variance.csv.
 ### Extra note for correct interpretation of these results
 listening_task_means_sd_variance.csv contains a column named 'Recording', which only contains the numbers 1 through 5; these correspond to recoring **categories**, not individual recordings as stated above.
 Each participant heard five recordings, one for each category.
 The recording categories are:
 1. A speaker from a different country than your native country, talking in an unfamiliar language about the weather.